Two Experiences, One Effect

 This Article Is Not About…

 The ways in which individual acts of discrimination can impact the experience of marginalised people, for example, transsexual women, have been widely written about and are to some extent understood.
 Likewise, there has been considerable writing, although perhaps less, about the ways in which systematic, institutional discrimination can do the same.
-And I’m recently fortunate to have encountered the theory of ‘microaggressions’ via an article by Asher of tranarchism.com.
+And women of colour have talked about microaggressions for a long, long time.

 It is not the intention of this article to further explore any of these three theories, although they do inform the article, and I’d suggest becoming familiar with the ways in which interpersonal, institutional and microaggressive discrimination can function before continuing to read this piece.